tbanghart/tbanghart/README.md

-## Hi, I'm Thomas 👋
+## <p align="center">Hi, I'm Thomas 👋</p>

+I'm a software engineer from Michigan, with experience in game and automotive development.

 ### Here are some of the projects I've worked on

-- [Not for Broadcast VR](https://www.meta.com/experiences/4913951145319249/#?): Take control of the broadcast room of the national news station and shape the narrative of the country.
+- 🎤 [Not for Broadcast VR](https://www.meta.com/experiences/4913951145319249/#?): Take control of the broadcast room of the national news station and shape the narrative of the country.
 <!-- ![Not for Broadcast VR's splash screen](https://github.com/tbanghart/tbanghart/assets/43658850/48d679b9-abf6-49b8-b958-fc34a0f78e8a) -->

-- [The Lord of the Rings: Return to Moria](https://www.returntomoria.com/): Fight, build, craft, and survive with your friends in the land of Moria to restore the kingdom of the dwarves!
+- ⚒️ [The Lord of the Rings: Return to Moria](https://www.returntomoria.com/): Fight, build, craft, and survive with your friends in the land of Moria to restore the kingdom of the dwarves!
 <!-- ![LOTR: Return to Moria's splash screen](https://github.com/tbanghart/tbanghart/assets/43658850/ab3bf7c0-c09c-4085-89bb-eb3a15f86f67) -->

-- [Somnium Eleven](https://nochistudios.com/somnium-eleven): After waking up in the mysterious world of Strata, you find yourself in the middle of a competition to become the new emperor.
+- 👑 [Somnium Eleven](https://nochistudios.com/somnium-eleven): After waking up in the mysterious world of Strata, you find yourself in the middle of a competition to become the new emperor.
 <!-- ![Somnium Eleven's logo](https://github.com/tbanghart/tbanghart/assets/43658850/88222e1e-31f6-4018-a8b9-0a8b9726093e) -->

 <!--